EJFleet/joan-fleetwood-actor/README.md

 I used the Chrome extension Lighthouse to test the site, particularly for Performance and Accessibility.
 Results below.

 ![Lighthouse results](documentation/testing/joan-fleetwood-lighthouse-webp.webp)

+### Solved Bugs

+* The original colour scheme for the site used a lighter pink than the current one.
+When I tested it on the [achecks.org](https://www.achecks.org/apca-wcag-3-accessible-colour-contrast-checker/) accessibility tester, this colour caused the site to fail as it did not provide enough contrast on the smaller headings or on the 'submit' button against the grey background.
+I used [Deque Univerity;s site](https://dequeuniversity.com/rules/axe/4.8/color-contrast) to find a different shade of the pink colour that would meet accessibility standards.
+I also changed the font-weight of the headers to make them easier to read.
+These measures solved the issue.

+* I had difficulty moving the hamburger menu item into the position it has now.
+I tried to use every combination of padding and margin to achieve this but I was unsuccessful.
+My mentor Brian Macharia instructed me in changing the background colour of the divs to red to be able to see what was happening.
+It turned out that I had set the {align-items} value to baseline rather than center, which was the source of all the issues.
+The hamburger menu icon is now where I want it to be.

 ## Credits